Pizza Hut and KFC ordering

 - Core server Java/Spring Framework powered application.
 The most demanding element was the implementation of complex Micros product models and the price calculations related to them.
 Our application successfully works with all model types from simple products like a Pepsi bottle, through combo meals, like “Hot wings + french fries + soft drink” to most complicated of all - the pizza,

 - Integration with Micros Enterprise Manager, the company headquarters master data repository, from which our application downloads current menu information.

-- Creation of Ordering API, a multifunctional tool providing menu and accepting orders from many different platforms including dedicated web and mobile interfaces, third party applications and in-store self service kiosks.
+- Creation of Ordering API, a multifunctional tool providing menu and accepting orders from many different platforms including dedicated web and mobile interfaces, third-party applications, and in-store self-service kiosks.

 - Integration with Micros RES POS API, allowing the app to pass an online order directly to any restaurant system, the same way the waiters and bartenders do through their manual interfaces.

-- Integration with geographic information system to assign the online orders to the nearest restaurant for completion.
+- Integration with a geographic information system to assign the online orders to the nearest restaurant for completion.

 - “Skip the line” mobile functionality, enabling hungry customers to “click and collect” a meal, meaning that customers can buy a meal in advance, and then go directly to the collection window to claim their order

-- Multiple loyalty platforms integrations including our own and third party software
+- Multiple loyalty platforms integrations including our own and third-party software

-Website UX optimisation
+Website UX optimization